frnqpur/decision-tree-classification/README.md

 This app is an educational portfolio demo.
 It should not be used as a production decision system for employment, credit, financial eligibility, or other high-impact decisions.

 The dataset includes sensitive attributes such as `race` and `sex`.
 The app provides an option to exclude those features from model input.

-## Portfolio positioning

-Recommended wording:

-> An interpretability-focused Decision Tree classification demo that turns a legacy ML notebook into a recruiter-ready portfolio project with rule-path explanation, evaluation metrics, and visualization.